zone-eu/zone-mta/plugins/README.md

 ### _envelope_ object

 `envelope` object includes all properties that get stored about the message to the queue.
-If you want to store your own data as well, you can edit the object, just do not put anything in it that can not be converted to JSON (circular references, host objects etc).
+If you want to store your own data as well, you can edit the object, just do not put anything in it that can not be converted to JSON (circular references, host objects like Buffers etc).

 The object builds up in different steps, you can see the final envelope data in _message:store_ hook, until then some of the data is missing or might change.